oluijks/blog.luba.dev/src/data/blog/_shkrimi-writers-app/0002-beyond-electron-tauri-desktop-js.md

   - desktop-app
   - tutorial
   - programming
-description: Explore the evolution of JavaScript desktop apps—from the rise of Electron and Atom to the lean, secure future made possible by Tauri and Rust.
-A developer-focused journey into modern cross-platform development.
+description: "Explore the evolution of JavaScript desktop apps, from the rise of Electron and Atom to the lean, secure future made possible by Tauri and Rust.
+A developer-focused journey into modern cross-platform development."
 ---

 ## JavaScript's Journey from Browser to Desktop